Riunia/ToSM-Bot-Tracker/readme.md

   * Confounding Abyss (8)
   * Innars (20)

 2. Edit `exports/bossMessageIDTemplates.js`, `commands/setup.js` and `commands/interaction.js` if you need to change the number of channels or add new bosses.
-Follow the instructions containted within the comments of each .js file.
+Follow the instructions contained within the comments of each .js file.
 Then, restart the bot.

 ## Discord Setup
 1. Create a new forum in your Discord server and give it the following permissions: